jgreenwd/WGU-classes/C950/README.md

   3. TSV file of floating point data, representing distances between street addresses.
 The rows and columns each represent a different address.
 The order for rows and columns should be identical, ie. row A represents the same address as column A, row B is the same as column B, etc. The intersection of each row and column represents the distance between the respective addresses, ie. row A intersecting column A is 0.0 (same point), row A intersecting column B is some positive float (distance between those 2 points).
 Each datapoint should be separated by a tab character.
 Each entry should end with a new-line character.
 It is not necessary for any data to be entered after the point of mutual intersection on each line.
 Any data entered after such simply be ignored.

 Program output is rendered on-screen at the workstation.
 In this scenario, it is unnecessary to provide any export functionality.

+It will be necessary for facility personnel to generate and supply the TXT and TSV files daily.
+This could be automated before production.
+However, at present, we lack sufficient information to devise an implementation strategy for such automation.

 ### B3
 This runs with a worst-case time and space complexity of O(n)<sup>2</sup>.
 More detailed analysis is available in route.py, starting at line 74.